adonisjs/v5-docs/content/guides/database/transactions.md

+---
+summary: Reference to SQL transactions and save points with Lucid ORM
+---

 Lucid has first class support for transactions and save points.
 You can create a new transaction by calling the `Database.transaction` method.

 ```ts